The Kinabatangan Wildlife Safari Cruise in Borneo Malaysia

 The best safaris are the ones in the early morning or late afternoon.
 That’s when the animals are most active.
 Around noon, all animals will take shelter to keep cool.

-Each tour based at Sukau Rainforest Lodge includes two daily boat safaris conducted on electric motored boats (to reduce noise pollution and stress to wildlife), one at dawn and one in the afternoon, to maximize your opportunities to spot orangutans and the other animals.
+Each tour based at Sukau Rainforest Lodge includes two daily boat safaris conducted on electric motored boats (to reduce noise pollution and stress to wildlife), one at dawn and one in the afternoon, to maximize your opportunities to spot orangutans and other animals.

 MALARIA in Borneo?